rylanharwood2/Adrift/README.md

 Enemies and the Player are now in a larger Creature class that holds methods like flash() and play_death(), this was because I realized
 I found a bug in the forcefield logic and decided to just finally fix the damage logic for all of my entities.
 There are still some
 kinks, I need to figure out how to have the capos collision damage work properly but it works correctly for the suicunes.

 *Collision System*
 I fully revamped the collision system, its a work in progress but the new system has enemies detect the player and call its adjust_health()
 method inheritied from the Creature class.
 This shift from the player detecting enemy collisions has smoothed some issues I was having with
 the player being overly complicated and the enemies kind of just walking towards it.
 Additionally, it meant that I had to directly go edit
 the enemies health values when creating the proxy mine which I felt a little weird about.
 Now the proxy mine can use a public facing setter.

 *Proxy Mine*
 That segways us nicely into the finished proxy mine!
 It's not actually quite finished but once we get a new sprite and an explosion animation
 it will be very close.
-I was using a red circle to signify where the proxy mines "damage" field could see, I made it just a ring and now it
+In debugging, I was using a red circle to signify where the proxy mines "damage" field could see.
+I made it just a
-looks good enough to leave for now as a signifier of how far away you should be.
-I plan on updating this to a radar-like ping animation.
+ring (not filled in) and now it looks good enough to leave for now as a signifier of how far away you should be.
+I plan on updating this to a
+radar-like ping animation.

+*Health Packs*
+In the process of creating the signal bus and changing the way we are using signals, healthpacks broke.
+I have now fixed them and updated them to use the new health updating system for our player.